nornir-automation/nornir/CONTRIBUTING.rst

 How to contribute to Nornir
 ============================

-First of all, thank you for conidering to contribute to this project!
+First of all, thank you for considering to contribute to this project!

 Several ways to contribute
 --------------------------